JackCampbell/jackcampbell.github.io/works.markdown

 # Works

-All the work I have done and am doing until 2013.
-I will add works again and again as every year I win.
+I am compiling all the work I have done and am currently doing until 2013.
+As I achieve new successes each year, I will continue to add new projects and works to this list.
+This journey is a path of growth and development for me; each new year brings new opportunities and experiences.

 * System Programming
 * Desktop Applications
 * Mobile Applications
+* Games
 * Web Services
 * Embedded and SBC Systems
-* Documents
+* Documentation
-* Medical Monitor
+* Medical Monitoring
 * Aviation Systems
-* Virtualize and Emulators
+* Virtualization and Emulators
+* Automotive Monitoring
-* Equipment and Graphics Software.
+* Equipment Software

 [Private Repo](https://github.com/JackCampbell/Works)